 The Goddard and Centennial neighborhoods are integral to the Belleview Corridor.
-Corridor residents value the strong sense of community, diverse housing options, distinct character, parks, and access to amenities and services that these neighborhoods offer.
+Corridor residents value the strong sense of community, diverse housing options, distinct neighborhood character, parks, and access to amenities and services that these neighborhoods offer.
 Neighborhood residents also support businesses in the Corridor.
-Goals and policies seek to protect and enhance the character and stability of these established neighborhoods.
+Goals and policies seek to protect and enhance the character and stability of these established neighborhoods as redevelopment occurs.